mudasobwa/mudasobwa.github.io/_posts/2018-02-22-flip-flop-real-application.md

 > ruby inherited the Perl philosophy of having more than one way to do the same
 > thing.
 I inherited that philosophy from Larry Wall, who is my hero actually.
 > I want to make ruby users free.
 I want to give them the freedom to choose.
-> <small>— Yukihiro Matsumoto</small>
+> <small>Yukihiro Matsumoto</small>

-ruby surely inherited a flip-flop operator from Perl, amongst others.
+Ruby surely inherited a flip-flop operator from Perl, amongst others.
 Why?
 Because programming is sexy, ruby is sexy and—you get it—flip-flop is very sexy.

 Uh.
 I probably should start with a brief explanation of what flip-flop is